What is CodeRED used for?

 DO NOT CALL 9-1-1 unless instructed to do so (you will only tie up emergency lines).

 Note that a CodeRed message may ID differently on your home or cell phone.
-For example, calls made to your cell phone by the CodeRED system will ID as coming from either 855-969-4636 or 866-419-5000.
+For example, calls made to your cell phone by the CodeRED system will ID as coming from either 855-969-4636, 866-419-5000, or ECN.
 If you have the ability to designate these numbers in your phone system or contacts database with a helpful label (such as CodeRED or Camb Emerg) please do.